dormirj/samples/README.md

 # samples
-samples used in the assignments for patterns in supercollider
+samples used in the assignments for patterns in supercollider fall 2021